Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 There is a done channel here as well.
 It's a practice in go to use an empty channel to notify the goroutines that the process is done or cancelled.

-then a function will start ditributing URLs from frontier to worker channels.
+Then a function will start ditributing URLs from frontier to worker channels.

 Finally we have a another function that merges results from worker outputs.